-Looking to invest in Bitcoin in Canada?
-We cover some of the best Bitcoin trading apps and platforms below.
+Looking to buy Bitcoin in Canada?
+We cover some of the best apps and sites for buying Bitcoin below.

 Bitcoin trading is top-of-mind for many people today.
 One could say that the cryptocurrency is a distraction from time-tested investment strategies, or you could posit that the current hype about Bitcoin and other tokens underpins a once-in-a-lifetime opportunity.